nl / en

 The Textile Museum (Tilburg) has ambitious plans to renovate.
 The motivation for this is that the museum building no longer meets the needs of the museum visitors and the creators of today and tomorrow.
 Mecanoo and engineering firm ABT are asked for a design study regarding the redevelopment of the Textile Museum and its surroundings.

 Soda was invited to give preliminary advice on how the core triangle 'Textile Museum-Textile Lab-education' can best be realized in a new context.
-To this end Soda developedg a vision document together with the Textile Museum which zooms in on functional, logistical and content-related opportunities.
-The vision document is part of the programme of requirements for the design study by Mecanoo architects and ABT engineering firm.
+To this end Soda developed a vision document together with the Textile Museum which zooms in on functional, logistical and content-related opportunities.
+The vision document was part of the programme of requirements for the design study by Mecanoo architects and ABT engineering firm.
+See also 'Museums'.

 (Photo: Chiharu Shiota, Me somewhere else, 2018)